-Significant differences of opinion between the assessors will be adjudicated by the Graduate Studies Committee, in consultation with the assessors and supervisors.
+Significant differences of opinion between the assessors will be adjudicated by the Graduate Studies Committee, in consultation with the assessors.

-4.1.9 Criteria for Success
+6.2.8 Criteria for Success

 For transfer of status to be approved, the student will need to be able to show that their proposed thesis and treatment represents a viable topic and that their written work and interview show that they have a good knowledge and understanding of the subject.
 Students must show that they are competent to complete and present their thesis in English.
 In addition, the assessors will judge the application against the following criteria: